 What Is Feline Distemper or Panleukopenia?

-Feline distemper is a serious disease that affects domestic cats as well as some wild animals.
+Feline distemper is a serious disease that affects domestic cats as well as wild ones.
 It’s caused by a virus that is extremely widespread in the environment and is very contagious among cats.
 In fact, it’s thought that almost all domestic cats are exposed to the virus during their lives.
-The disease is life threatening and often fatal, especially in kittens, but it is possible for a cat to recover from feline distemper.
-The good news is that a vaccine is available that provides excellent protection from distemper.
+The disease that develops is frequently life threatening and often fatal, especially in kittens.
+It is possible for a cat to recover from feline distemper, however.
+The good news is that a vaccine that provides excellent protection from the disease is available

 Feline panleukopenia is the official name for feline distemper.
 The virus that causes the disease is called the feline panleukopenia virus, or FPV.
 It’s a member of the parvovirus family.
 The word “leukopenia” means a low white blood cell count, which is one of the major signs of feline distemper.
 "Pan" means that all types of white blood cells are reduced in number.

-The virus can also be transmitted on fomites - inanimate objects that carry infectious organisms such as viruses and bacteria.
-These fomites include cat bedding, cat litter, toys, food bowls and water bowls.
-Viruses can exist without water, oxygen or any of the other requirements of life.
+The virus can also be transmitted on fomites, which are inanimate objects that carry infectious organisms such as viruses and bacteria.
+Fomites include cat bedding, cat litter, toys, food bowls, and water bowls.
+Viruses can exist without water, oxygen, or any of the other requirements of life.
 FPV is an especially hardy virus and is resistant to temperature extremes.
 The virus is still in an active state after being outside a cat's body for a year or more.